LoginRadius/engineering-portal/content/adding-multi-threading-to-javascript-using-web-workers/index.md

 ---
-title: "Web Workers: Adding Multi-threading to JavaScript"
+title: "Web Workers: How to add multi-threading in JS"
 date: "2020-09-09"
 coverImage: "cover.jpg"
 author: "Hridayesh Sharma"
 tags: ["JavaScript", "Web"]
-description: "Web workers have been around for a long time and add multi-threading capability to JavaScript.
-Let's dive in and see how they work."
+description: " Learn how web workers help with the success of the web app and get started by creating a simple web worker for JavaScript."
 ---

-Once upon a time, me and my friend Hriday went to a club called **JavaScripters**.
-The club had some rules - in order to enter, you need to be a member of the club.
-There was this guy at the door who was checking for membership and if you are not a member, he would register you right there and give you a membership card.
-Hriday was a long time member and went in, and me, it was just my first time to any club. 😅 So, I got stuck in the registration process and so did everyone else after me.
-After 2-3 minutes I went in and everyone else after me.

-While coming back, I thought why don't these guys add one more person who would be in charge of registring people and once registred can be allowed entry, so that others don't get stuck and someone like me doesn't get yelled at for no reason.😏
-It appears that like JavaScript they are single-threaded too and don't know about web workers yet.🤔

-##### Well, let's teach them some basics about web workers. 😎
+In JavaScript, web workers allow developers to benefit from parallel programming.
+Parallel programming enables various computations to be performed at the same time by applications.
+It is helpful to consider the importance of web staff as an example of how humans benefit from parallel tasks.

+Web workers give us the ability to write multi-threaded Javascript that doesn't block the DOM.
+To some extent, even asynchronous operations block the DOM.
+On the other hand, Web employees help us solve this problem, escape from the single-threaded world, and achieve higher [performance on our web pages](https://www.loginradius.com/blog/async/16-javascript-hacks-for-optimization/).

+## What are web workers in JS?

+Web Workers are a simple means of running scripts in background threads for web content.
+Without interfering with the user interface, the worker thread may perform tasks.

+Furthermore, they can use XMLHttpRequest to perform I/O (although the responseXML and channel attributes are always null) or fetch (with no such restrictions).
+Once created, by posting messages to an event handler defined by that code, a worker can send messages to the JavaScript code that made it (and vice versa).

+## Why Use JavaScript Web Workers?

+Web workers let you build background threads separate from the main execution thread, where the logic of the user interface is usually executed.

+The key benefit of this separation of workload is that inside an isolated thread and without interrupting or impacting the main thread's responsiveness and usability, you can perform costly operations.

+When the background thread completes its mission, the main thread is informed of the results seamlessly via an event handled by standard [JavaScript event handling](https://www.loginradius.com/blog/async/understanding-event-loop/).

-## Web Workers: Adding Multi-threading to JavaScript
+## Setting Up Web Workers & Multi-threading to JavaScript

-### What are web workers ?

-_From MDN_:

-> Web Workers makes it possible to run a script operation in a background thread separate from the main execution thread of a web application.
-The advantage of this is that laborious processing can be performed in a separate thread, allowing the main (usually the UI) thread to run without being blocked/slowed down.

-In short, web workers lets you do multi-threading in JavaScript which is a single-threaded language.

-Let's create our own virtual **JavaScripters** and we are going to make sure that someone innocent doesn't gets yelled at, by adding multi-threading to our JavaScript using web workers. 🤩

-### Let's get the party started. 🕺

-#### Step 1: Create a project folder and add index.html in the root of it.
+### Step 1: Create a project folder and add index.html in the root of it.

 ```html
 <!DOCTYPE html>